 One Dashboard for All Warranty Registrations

 Selling through retailers, marketplaces, and your own store?
-Claimlane centralizes all warranty registrations regardless of sales channel, giving you a complete overview of your entire customer base, not just the fraction who buy directly from you.
+Claimlane centralises every warranty registration across sales channels.
+The result is a complete view of the customer base, not just the fraction who buy directly.
 No more blind spots in your retail channel.

 Integration with Claims Management